 ‘Do customers really keep paying for things like that?’

-‘How many chicken nuggets are too many chicken nuggets?
+‘How many chicken nuggets is too many?

-The answers to these questions are no, yes and more than you think.
+The answers to these questions are no, yes, and more than you think.

 But how do you justify charging people month after month, year after year?

 - Keep your user interface fast and easy to use.

 - Build a valuable, can’t-live-without-it community.